 Contract confirmation and documentation

-- Ensure the contract details that franchisees must comply with employment related legislation throughout the life of the contract.
-It is essential that relevant employment-related legislation is clearly referenced including the name of the Acts, a brief description of its purpose and where to find more information.
+- Ensure the contract outlines what laws they must comply with – and includes a brief description of its purpose and where to find more information.
 At minimum these should include:

 - Employment Relations Act 2000 (external link)

 - Minimum Wage Act 1983 (external link)